MadibaGroup/2024-zkFBA/K Drafts/protocol_constraints.md

 $$\big(AccA(X) - A(X)\big) \cdot \frac{Z_H(X)}{X - \omega^0} = 0$$

-The factor $Z_H(X)/(X - \omega^j)$ is zero at every domain point except $\omega^j$, so each equation pins exactly one absolute value -- the base case of the accumulator.
+The factor $Z_H(X)/(X - \omega^j)$ is zero at every domain point except $\omega^j$, so each equation pins exactly one absolute value,  the base case of the accumulator.
 Without this anchor, a shifted accumulator would look internally consistent (all relative increments correct) yet report the wrong totals everywhere.

 **Transition.**